-PROPOSED USES/INTENT: A request by Agzone Services LLC and Red Truck Management LLC for a Minor Use Permit (DRC2018-00077) for up to three (3) acres of outdoor cannabis cultivation and ancillary transport.
-Project development would result in approximately four (4) acres of site disturbance and would include the construction of a new gravel access road, security fencing and equipment, and installation of a 5,000-gallon galvanized steel water tank.
-A modification from the setback standards set forth in Section 22.40.050.D.3.b of the County's LUO is requested to reduce the required setback from 300 feet to 75.83 feet from the western property line.
-The project site is in the Agricultural land use category on a 42-acre property located at 8710 Carissa Highway, approximately 39 miles east of the community of Santa Margarita in the Carrizo Planning Area.
+PROPOSED USES/INTENT: A request by Agzone Services LLC for a Minor Use Permit (DRC2018-00075) to establish up to three (3) acres of outdoor cannabis cultivation canopy and ancillary transport.
+The proposed project development would include the construction of a new gravel access road, installation of security fencing and equipment, and installation of a 5,000-gallon galvanized steel water tank.
+A modification from the setback standards set forth in Section 22.40.050.D.3.b of the County's LUO is requested to reduce the required setback from 300 feet to approximately 244 feet from the western property line, 54 feet from the northeastern property line, and 72 feet from the eastern property line.
+The proposed project would result in approximately 4.34 acres of site disturbance on an approximately 43-acre property located at 11520 Tule Elk Lane, approximately 39 miles east of the community of Santa Margarita.
+The project site is located within the Agricultural land use category and within the Carrizo Planning Area.

-LOCATION: The project site is located at 8710 Carissa Highway, approximately 39 miles east of the community of Santa Margarita in the Carrizo Planning Area of the North County Planning Area.
+LOCATION: The project site is located at 11520 Tule Elk Lane, approximately 39 miles east of the community of Santa Margarita in the Carrizo Planning Area.